kevin-chen452/RecipeManager/README.md

 ## User Stories

-- As a user, I want to be able to control a paddle that bounces a ball that breaks blocks on a fixed, introductory level
 - As a user, I want to be able to change the colour of my paddle and balls before a game
-- As a user, I want to be able to pause, restart, exit to main menu, and quit, in a game
-- As a user, I want to be able to unlock and earn achievements
-- As a user, I want to be able to play a custom mode, where I can customize the ball, the paddle, and the blocks
+- As a user, I want to be able to select a difficulty: easy, medium, or hard
 - As a user, I want to be able to add power-ups to a selection of power-ups I can activate at any time
+- As a user, I want to be able to receive "game tips" before starting a game
+- As a user, I want to be able to remove and add my own game tips to a quote bank, one of which can be displayed before starting a game, or when browsing game tips